protocol/launchpad/content/en/curriculum/ipfs/mutable-content/index.md

 - shallow
 - deep
 ---
+### Objectives

+** Be able to explain how content is shared on IPFS** PRE 1.21 Understand the challenges posed in a decentralized content sharing system PRE 1.22 Be able to explain what a peer, node, and swarm are in the context of IPFS PRE 1.23 Understand the basics of the public DHT
+PRE 1.24 Know the basics of what Bitswap and Graphsync do PRE 1.25 Understand garbage collection process on an IPFS node and how to keep data discoverable on IPFS

 ## Mutable Content
 One of the most powerful things about IPFS is that any piece of data or content you store on the network cannot be modified without changing the [Content Identifier (CID)](https://protocol-labs.gitbook.io/launchpad-curriculum/launchpad-learning-resources/ipld/content-addressing-and-cids) for that data, since the CID is created (in part) by hashing the content.
 There are various ways to create mutable data on top of IPFS and in this lesson we will learn what just a few of them are.

 ### Pinning and Immutability

 By default, content on IPFS is not _pinned_.
 That means when you add a file to IPFS, it will eventually stop being discoverable on the network.
 To mitigate this problem you must _pin_ your content to your [node](https://docs.ipfs.tech/concepts/nodes/#nodes) to ensure it persistents on IPFS.

 Your options for pinning content are:
 1. You pin it locally to your own node.
 Note that if the content is only pinned to your local node, it must be online for peers to get that content.